Texas secession movements: 1990s to present

+Movements

 Davis Mountains standoff

 In March 1997, McLaren wrote to the federal government to claim 93 trillion dollars in reparations to Texas for the Civil War.
 By this time, the Republic of Texas organization had fractured into three factions.
 When two of McLaren's groups were arrested, McLaren took two hostages and holed up with armed supporters on his property, leading to a standoff with Texas Department of Public Safety.
 The siege ended on May 4, 1997, with McLaren and four others giving up without violence, while two others from the group, Mike Matson and Richard Keyes, fled the hideout armed with handguns and deer hunting rifles.
 The following day, the fugitives, with the troopers in hot pursuit, fired at a Black Hawk helicopter and searching dogs in the Davis Mountains; Matson was killed by return fire, while Keyes managed to slip away.
 He was eventually caught in September at New Waverly, north of Houston.
 In November of that year, McLaren was convicted of kidnapping and was sentenced to 99 years in prison.
 McLaren was also convicted of federal mail fraud and bank fraud in the U.S. District Court for the Northern District of Texas in Dallas.
 He is imprisoned at the William P. Clements Unit of the Texas Department of Criminal Justice, near Amarillo, Texas, and is scheduled for release on June 15, 2041.

 As of 2003, there were three groups that claimed to be the Republic of Texas with different web sites, but without McLaren named as a leader.